aldermo98/Ready-Now-Junk-Removal/content/posts/2025-10-24-what-items-junk-removal-takes-and-wont.md

 slug: what-items-junk-removal-takes
 ---

-# What Items Junk Removal Companies Take — and What They Won’t

 Not sure what counts as “junk” vs “hazardous”?
 You’re not alone.
 Let’s clear up what we *can* load in the truck — and what needs special disposal.